 One of the main goals of Papier-Mettler is to optimize our products and processes so that minimum energy is used which reduces our CO2e* emissions (*e = equivalent).

 But now we have decided to go one step further.
-As a partner of Climateline – an initiative set up by business management company Zukunftswerk eG – we can offer climate-neutral packaging.
+Through our partner Climateline – an initiative set up by business management company Zukunftswerk eG – we support carbon offsetting.
 We developed a calculation model which enables us to determine what level of emissions is generated during manufacture up to delivery of the product.

 Papier-Mettler can then obtain an emission reduction certificate by sending a sum of money to Climateline.
 This money is used to sponsor certified climate protection initiatives.